Hz-bi/jsh_order/README.md

 4.http://localhost:8080/swagger-ui.html, do the test

 ![swagger](png/swagger.png)

+5.I commented out the code for the unit test.
+Please remove the comment if you want to use it.
 ## Regrets of the project
 Local tests all succeed, but the project cannot connect to the mysql container